Gopinath-ceg/DistSystemsProject/README.markdown

 Licensed under the GNU GPLv3
 Read the License File for details.

-Copyright (C) 2013  Prashant Anantharaman
+DistSystemsProject Copyright (C) 2013 Prashant Anantharaman This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.